Benedictosefaosei/Code-Review-Extension-for-Visual-Studio-Code/README.md

   2. A table will appear listing all questions, answers, and associated code snippets.
   3. Questions can be answered by clicking the **"Answer"** button in the table.

-### 6. Export Comments and Questions
+### 6. Add Personalized Questions
 - **How to Use**:
-  1. In the **View Questions and Answers** panel, click the **"Export to CSV"** button.
+  1. Highlight a code snippet in the editor.
+  2. Right-click and select **"Add Personalized Question"** from the context menu.
+  3. A panel will open where you can type your personalized question and save it.

+- **How It Works**:
+  - The personalized question is saved to a `personalizedQuestions.json` file in the project directory.
+  - The file is automatically added to the `.gitignore` file to ensure it is not pushed to GitHub.

+### 7. View Personalized Questions
+- **How to Use**:
+  1. Open the Command Palette and select **"View Personalized Questions"**.
-  2. This will download a CSV file containing all questions, answers, and highlighted code snippets.
+  2. A table will appear listing all personalized questions, their highlighted code snippets, and the associated files.

 ---